 12 women share the #1 thing that always helps soothe a migraine

-The first time I got a migraine, I wondered if someone had managed to insert a screwdriver into my temple and begun drilling straight into my head.
+The first time I got a migraine, I wondered if someone had inserted a screwdriver into my temple and begun drilling straight into my head.
 As someone who had only experienced the occasional dull headache until that point, I had no idea how to handle the pain, and I struggled to find ways to soothe my migraines.

 My doctors eventually found and treated the underlying medical condition that was causing my migraines.
-But for many of the 18% of American women who experience migraines, it’s not a matter of diagnosing and treating an illness that happens to be causing the severe headaches.
-They aren’t a symptom of an illness — the migraines are their own condition and, although it’s believed that genetics and environmental factors play a role, there’s no known cause for migraines.
+But for many of the 18% of American women (and 6% of men) who experience migraines, it’s not a matter of diagnosing and treating an illness that happens to be causing the severe headaches.
+They aren’t a symptom of an illness—the migraines are their own condition and, although it’s believed that genetics and environmental factors play a role, there’s no known cause for migraines.

 What we do know is that migraines are debilitating.
 In fact, 91% of migraine sufferers miss work and can’t function normally during a migraine attack.
 As anyone who suffers from migraines knows, quick fixes and cures are, well, not really a thing.
 But there are strategies that can soothe the pain and make migraines pass more quickly.

 We spoke with 12 women who suffer from migraines, and they shared their tips for coping with migraine attacks.
 From the best over-the-counter pain relievers to all-natural remedies, here are the migraine relief tactics these women have found to be most helpful.

 “[Putting] ice packs on the back of the neck and the forehead.
 It’s the only real relief until I get sick and the migraine passes.
 I confess I’ve raided the freezer for just about everything in a pinch.
 But my wife drew the line at me stealing her prawns, so she bought me those gel packs you can freeze over and over.
 Peace reigns!”